Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches: Sketching Kernels Machines with Lipschitz-Continuous Losses

 \begin{proof}[Proof sketch.]
 The proof follows that of \Cref{theorem:excess_bound_worst}.
 The main challenge is to adapt \citet[Lemma~2]{Yang2017} to the multiple output setting.
 To do so, we leverage that $\mathcal{K}$ is decomposable, such that the $K$-satisfiability of $S$ is sufficient, where $K$ the scalar Gram matrix. \end{proof}

-Note that for $M = I_d$ (independent prior), the third term of the r.h.s. of both inequalities become of order $\sqrt{d/n}$, that is typical of multiple output problems.
+Note that for $M = I_d$ (independent prior), the third term of the right-hand side of both inequalities becomes of order $\sqrt{d/n}$, that is typical of multiple output problems.
 If moreover we instantiate the bound for $d=1$, we recover exactly \Cref{theorem:excess_bound_worst}.
+Finally, similarly to the scalar case in \cref{theorem:excess_bound_worst}, looking at the least square case (\cref{eq:bound_vec_ridge}), by setting $\lambda_n \propto 1/\sqrt{n}$, we attain the minimax rate of $\mathcal{O}(1/\sqrt{n})$, as stated in \citet{caponnetto2007optimal} and \citet[Theorem 5]{ciliberto2020general}.
 To the best of our knowledge, \Cref{theorem:excess_bound_worst_vect} is the first theoretical result about sketched vector-valued kernel machines.
 We highlight that it applies to generic Lipschitz losses and provides a bound directly on the excess risk.